meowingtwurtle/Monthly-Challenges/README.md

 ## Join this github organization [here](http://bit.ly/code-discord-github)

 # List of Challenges
+### Apr 2018
+> [CREATIVE] Make a text adventure game with branching paths.
+Key feature: Players type what they want to do (see [Zork](https://en.wikipedia.org/wiki/Zork)).

+Submissions can be viewed [here](https://github.com/code-discord/Monthly-Challenges/blob/master/2018/04%20Apr/readme.md).

 ### Mar 2018
 > Create a function that summarizes the ranges of consecutive numbers for a sorted int array without duplicates.